Town & Country (film): 2000 reshoots

 Reshoots were scheduled to begin on April 10, 2000, and were expected to last just a couple of weeks.
 However, filming continued through June 2000, when it finally wrapped two years after principal photography originally began.
 The reshoots included all of the new scenes, with screenwriter Buck Henry joining the cast as a divorce mediator.
 A new climax at a fashion gala involving all of the main female characters was written and filmed.
 Also, the closure scenes with Shandling and Hawn at the antique store and the scene with Beatty and Kinski on the street near the end were added.
 The scene between Beatty and Kinski in Manhattan as she is hailing a cab was actually filmed in downtown Los Angeles and was one of the last scenes filmed.

-Reception
+Release

-After 12 release date changes, the film finally made it into theaters on April 27, 2001, nearly three years after filming began.
-It received negative reviews from critics.
+After 12 release date changes, the film was released in theaters on April 27, 2001, nearly three years after filming began.

+Critical reception

+Town & Country received negative reviews from critics.
 On Rotten Tomatoes, the film has an approval rating of 13%, based on 91 reviews, with an average rating of 3.2/10.
 The site's critical consensus reads, "Afflicted with extensive re-editing and re-writing, this sex comedy feels confusingly choppy.
 Also, the main characters are so wealthy and privileged that it's difficult to feel sympathy for their problems."
 On Metacritic, the film has a score of 34 out of 100, based on 27 critics, indicating "generally unfavorable reviews".

-The critic Nathan Rabin described it as "the rare movie that can't seem to decide whether it wants to be Freddy Got Fingered or Hannah and Her Sisters."
-An article in The Hollywood Reporter lists Town & Country as the fifth-largest box office bomb of the 2000s.
-In 2014, the Los Angeles Times listed the film as one of the most expensive box office flops of all time.
-Author James Robert Parish covered the film in his 2006 book, Fiasco — A History of Hollywood's Iconic Flops.
+Film critic Nathan Rabin described it as "the rare movie that can't seem to decide whether it wants to be Freddy Got Fingered or Hannah and Her Sisters."